Recently updated on January 21st, 2026 at 05:54 am

 Quit Smoking:

 For individuals with Arteriosclerotic Cardiovascular Disease (ASCVD) or hypertensive cardiovascular disease, quitting smoking is paramount to improving heart health.
 Smoking damages the blood vessels, accelerates the buildup of plaque, and increases the risk of heart attack and stroke.
-By quitting, individuals can immediately begin to reverse some of the harmful effects and significantly reduce the risk of cardiovascular complications.

 Seeking professional help or joining support groups can provide crucial guidance and emotional support throughout the cessation journey.
 These resources offer personalized strategies, coping mechanisms, and encouragement, making quitting more achievable and fostering a healthier, smoke-free lifestyle for individuals managing ASCVD.